By Dr. Paul Jerard, E-RYT 500, YACEP

 “Om Namah Shivaya” is another very well known mantra from the Hindu tradition.
 It means, “I bow to Shiva.”
 This mantra honors the divine essence of Shiva within one’s own being and also invokes Shiva’s presence.
 You may wish to repeat the mantra you have chosen for a period of time before meditation or during a japa walk.
 It is advised to repeat the mantra once on your in breath and once on your out breath.
 In this way, your breathing will become deeper and more regular, further easing anxiety.

 Never choose a method, which causes anxiety.
 Everyone has a preference for mantra or for positive affirmation.
-One of the popular purposes of these two techniques is to release anxiety.
+One of the popular purposes of these two techniques is to release anxiety that comes with daily life.
 If that is your objective, choose a method that you can live with.
-Some people have strong objections to practicing traditional Sanskrit mantra.
+Some people have strong objections to practicing traditional Yoga mantras.
 If that is the case, positive affirmations in your own language will effectively help you purge anxiety from the mind and body, without compromising your religious beliefs.
+Lastly, for those of you who are religious, prayer helps relieve anxiety and the world needs as much help as possible.

 To see our selection of Online Yoga teacher training courses, please visit the following link.